Serving: New Jersey, New York, Pennsylvania, Delaware, Maryland

 The written report of a C&V survey provides detailed information on the vessel and contains a list of noted discrepancies or variations from the American Boat and Yacht Council (ABYC) and National Fire Prevention Association (NFPA) standards, as well as deviations from United States Coast Guard requirements and prudent seamanship.
 The report will also contain a “Recommendations” section listing in detail all major and minor safety, electrical and engineering maintenance and repair deficiencies needing to be addressed.

--Marine Engine
+-Marine Engine Surveys

--Marine Electrical
+-Marine Electrical Inspections

--Oil / Fluid Analysis
+-Oil / Fluid Analysis Testing

--Standing Rigging inspections
+-Standing Rigging Inspections

 -Masthead Equip.
-Repairs & Replacements
+Repairs

-Corrosion & Bonding Surveys
+-Corrosion & Bonding Inspections

 -Carbon Monoxide Air Analysis